runmat-org/runmat/docs/CLI.md

 ls sample_plot.png
 ```

-## Why this is better than MATLAB’s CLI
+## Why this is better than MATLAB's CLI

 - Modern subcommand design (repl, run, kernel, snapshot, benchmark, gc, config) instead of a
   monolithic binary with sparse flags.